KIMN

 KIMN (100.3 FM) is a commercial radio station in Denver, Colorado.
 The station is owned by Stan Kroenke's KSE Radio Ventures and airs a hot adult contemporary radio format.
 Studios and offices are located on Yosemite Street in Lone Tree, and the transmitter site is on Mount Morrison west of Lakewood.
 The station previously had its offices and studio in Glendale.

 Programming

 The airstaff includes Jeremy Padgett, Katy Mitchel, and Josh Griesemer in the morning.
-Other station DJs include Steve Marshall, Nina Blanco, Big Rob (who also serves as the station's program director), and Sinna-G. KIMN carries the syndicated countdown show American Top 40, hosted by Ryan Seacrest.
-Longtime DJ Dom Testa transferred to sister station KOOL 105.1 in 2024, leaving Mix 100 after 32 years.
+Other station DJs include Nina Blanco, Big Rob (who also serves as the station's program director), Sinna-G and Markie.
+KIMN carries the syndicated countdown show American Top 40, hosted by Ryan Seacrest.
+Longtime DJ Dom Testa transferred to sister station KOOL 105 in 2024, leaving Mix 100 after 32 years.

 History

 KLIR-FM (1959–1984)

 On July 9, 1959, the station signed on as KLIR-FM.
 It was the FM counterpart to KLIR (990 AM, now KRKS).
 It was owned by George Basil Anderson and had an effective radiated power (ERP) of 8,800 watts, a fraction of its current power.
 KLIR-FM originally simulcast the AM station but later began airing a beautiful music/MOR format.